Skip to content

 Consideration Recommendation

-Conditional Access Consider policies to restrict app access by IP range (corporate network only)
+Conditional Access Consider policies to restrict app access by workload identity and trusted locations

-Audit logging Enable Microsoft Entra ID sign-in logs for the app registration
+Audit logging Enable Microsoft Entra ID sign-in logs for the identity used by automation

 Certificate rotation Align with organizational PKI policy (typically 1-2 years)

-Secret rotation If using secrets, rotate every 90 days maximum
+Secret rotation If a legacy dev-only secret is temporarily used, rotate every 90 days maximum and track removal

-Documentation Document service principal in change management for operational handoff
+Documentation Document managed identities, federated credentials, or app registrations in change management for operational handoff

-Least privilege Only grant Mail.Send; do not add unnecessary permissions
+Least privilege Only grant required permissions such as Mail.Send; do not add broad Graph or Dataverse permissions

 DLP Considerations for Pipeline Governance